TheTypo36/BookReviewInternshipProject/readMe.md

 npm run dev

 # remember to add .env file in both frontend and backend

+# a frontend .env file will provided keep in the root frontend folder

+# similiar a backend .env file will be provided keep it in backend .env folder
 ```

 ## postman api route collection